 - Always read and follow the label directions and never apply more than necessary.

-- Observe all laws related to timing of fertilizing and content of fertilizers.
+- Observe all laws related to the timing of fertilizing and content of fertilizers.

 4. Reduce Waste and Recycle Nutrients

 - Leave grass clippings in place on the lawn.
 They slowly release essential nutrients— nitrogen, potassium, phosphorus, and minor elements so the lawn is continuously being fertilized.